PacoMax/Non_coding/README.md

 Quantify the non-coding DNA part from a genbank annotation file.

 The program gets a count table with variables related to coding and noncoding DNA from gfbb files from a directory.

-The user has to write:

-./non_cod.pl

-inside the directory
+Inside the directory write:

+      non_cod.pl